 Revenue is recognized based on the five-step model outlined in IFRS 15 - Revenue from contracts with customers.
 Revenue is derived from the sale of goods and services and is recognized at a point in time when the performance obligation is fulfilled.
 The performance obligation is deemed fulfilled when the control of the products has transferred to the customer and there is no unfulfilled obligation that could affect the customer's acceptance of the products.
-Provisions for returns relating to the Company's various customer satisfaction programs are accrued based on historical experience.
-Revenue from sale of third party warranties is recognized based on the net amount of consideration the Company retains after paying the third party the consideration received in exchange for the services to be provided by the third party.
+Provisions for returns relating to the Company's customer satisfaction programs are accrued based on historical experience.